Ridter/noPac/README.md

   -no-add               Forcibly change the password of the target computer.
   -create-child         Current account have permission to CreateChild.
-  -dump                 Dump Hashs via secretsdump -spn SPN              Specify the SPN for the ticket -use-ldap             Use LDAP instead of LDAPS
+  -dump                 Dump Hashs via secretsdump -spn SPN              Specify the SPN for the ticket (Default: cifs) -use-ldap             Use LDAP instead of LDAPS

 authentication: